Roku: Roku TV

 Roku announced its first branded smart TV and it was released in late 2014.
-These TVs are manufactured by companies like TCL, LG, Westinghouse, Philips, and Hisense, and use the Roku user interface as the "brain" of the TV.
+These TVs are manufactured by companies like TCL, LG, Westinghouse, Panasonic, Philips, Haier, Hitachi, Toshiba, and Hisense, and use the Roku user interface as the "brain" of the TV.
 Roku TVs are updated just like the streaming devices.
 More recent models also integrate a set of features for use with over-the-air TV signals, including a program guide that provides information for shows and movies available on local antenna broadcast TV, as well as where that content is available to stream, and the ability to pause live TV (although the feature requires a USB hard drive with at least 16GB storage).

 On November 14, 2019, Walmart and Roku announced that they would be selling Roku TVs under the Onn brand exclusively at Walmart stores, starting November 29.

 In January 2020, Roku created a badge to certify devices as working with a Roku TV model.
 The first certified brands were TCL North America, Sound United, Polk Audio, Marantz, Definitive Technology, and Classé.

 In January 2021, a Roku executive said one out of three smart TVs sold in the United States and Canada came with Roku's operating system built-in.

 In May 2022, Roku and Element Electronics announced the first ever outdoor Roku TV, sold in 55 inch size.
 The television offers minimal reflection, an anti-glare display, 4K streaming, and can be used in bright outdoor environments.

 In March 2023, Roku announced a partnership with Best Buy in which the retailer will exclusively sell the Roku Select and Plus Series TVs manufactured by Roku.

+Roku OS

+Roku OS is a Linux-based operating system software developed by Roku, Inc. It works as a streaming platform which hosts both free and paid streaming channels.
+The operating system initially powered Roku's streaming players in 2004, extended support for smart TVs designed specifically for streaming players and smart TVs in 2014, and since also to Roku-branded home entertainment devices such as smart speakers, as of 2023.